sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-custom-connector.md

 **Add a connector using Business rules**

 You can use trigger notifications when a record is created, updated, and deleted.
-You must use the Customer Service Plugin to trigger these notifications.
+You must use the **Customer Service** plugin to trigger these notifications.
 You must create the script in the following order:

 1. Create REST Message
 2. Create Business Rule